scottolivermorgan/NAS_drive/README.md

 Insert SD and turn on Pi, navigate to router on local network (192.168.1.1 for me) and login to router, navigate to connected devices and find Pi address.

 # Update Pi
-- On network connected computer open Powershell and run the following command, if this is the first time connecting you will be prompted for ssh fingerprint, type yes.
+- On network connected computer open terminal/Powershell and run the following command, if this is the first time connecting you will be prompted for ssh fingerprint, type yes.

     ``ssh <username>@192.168.1.x -v``

 __Note:__ if this has been done before and is fresh installation, navigate to C://users/user/.ssh/known_hosts and delete previous fingerprint.

-- if using raspberian Lite first run:
+- As using raspberian Lite we need Git and pip so run:
 `sudo apt-get install git -y`
 `sudo apt install python3-pip -y`
-`sudo pip install -r requirements.txt --break-system-packages`

 - Clone this repo:
 ``git clone https://github.com/scottolivermorgan/NAS_drive.git``

 __Note:__ if the following error occurs: